Night at the Museum: Secret of the Tomb: Release

 The film premiered at the Ziegfeld Theatre in New York City on December 11, 2014.
-The movie was released alongside Annie on December 19, 2014, in the United States by 20th Century Fox.
+The film was released alongside Annie on December 19, 2014, in the United States, by 20th Century Fox.

 Reception

 Box office

 Night at the Museum: Secret of the Tomb grossed $113.7 million in North America, and $249.5 million in other territories, for a worldwide total of $363.2 million against a budget of $127 million.

 In North America, early analysts were predicting a potential $25–$28 million opening.
 In North America, the film was released on December 19, 2014, across 3,785 theaters.
 It earned $5.6 million on its opening day, placing at number three at the box office.
 The film underperformed expectations during its opening weekend, earning $17.1 million, which was relatively lower than the openings of the original film ($30.4 million) and its sequel ($54.1 million).
 The film debuted at number two at the box office behind The Hobbit: The Battle of the Five Armies.
 According to 20th Century Fox, the movie's audience was 51% male, with 54% of the audience under the age of 25.
 Audiences polled by CinemaScore during the opening weekend, gave the film an average grade of "B+", on an A+ to F scale.

 The film began its international rollout the same weekend as the North American premiere and earned $10.4 million from 27 markets in its opening weekend, debuting at #3 behind at the box office behind The Hobbit: The Battle of the Five Armies and Penguins of Madagascar.
 The film expanded to an additional 40 markets in its second week and grossed $31.2 million.
 It topped the box office outside North America in its fourth weekend with a total gross of $46.2 million, primarily because of China, where it opened at #1 with $26 million.
 The other highest opening figures were from Mexico ($5.85 million), Brazil ($3.1 million), Malaysia ($3.07 million), the UK ($3 million), Australia ($2.8 million), Germany ($2.1 million) and Singapore ($2 million).

 For the weekend of January 16, 2015, the film grossed $17.8 million, which includes a $3.9 million debut in South Korea.